Mohammad-Khanjani-97/RF-PVIvsSobol-TOI/README.md

 4. **Saltelli, A., et al. (2008)**. *Global Sensitivity Analysis: The Primer*.
 John Wiley & Sons.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

-- Inspired by the `rfpimp` library by Terence Parr
+- Inspired by the [`rfpimp` ](https://github.com/parrt/random-forest-importances) library by Terence Parr
 - Built upon established sensitivity analysis frameworks
 - Thanks to the global sensitivity analysis research community

----

-**Note**: This implementation is designed for research and educational purposes.
-For production applications, consider computational efficiency optimizations based on your specific requirements.